 Initially, I wasn’t sure if Bucharest was a good destination for solo travellers.
 But after spending a few weeks in the capital city, I highly recommend this eclectic city to any independent travellers looking for something off the beaten path in Europe.

-How to travel to Bucharest Romania
+How to get to Bucharest Romania

 Train